isomerpages/csc-training2/index.md

 description: Brief site description here
 image: /images/isomer-logo.svg
 permalink: /
-notification: "We've just discovered a FAKE Telegram account (@cscsingapura) that is using the CSC logo and claimed to help with job opportunities with the Singapore Government.
+notification: We've just discovered a FAKE Telegram account (@cscsingapura) that is using the CSC logo and claimed to help with job opportunities with the Singapore Government.
 Please be cautious and aware that the ONLY official Telegram account for the Civil Service College is @CSCSingapore.
 Any other accounts are not affiliated with us.
 We will not ask you for your NRIC number and photo of your NRIC in Telegram, nor will we ask for any other private bank or account information.
-Protect your information and report any suspicious activity to the relevant authorities immediately. "
+Protect your information and report any suspicious activity to the relevant authorities immediately.
 sections:
   - hero:
       title: Hero title